-The Return of the Living Dead will always have a special place in heart as it was the first 18 certificate film I managed to get into in the cinemas.
-On that fateful evening at Purley Astoria I may have been fourteen but I was trying to look a good four years older.
+The Return of the Living Dead will always have a special place in my heart as it was the first 18 certificate film I managed to sneak into in the cinemas.
+On that fateful evening at the Astoria, Purley, I may have been fourteen but I was trying to look a good four years older.
 I attempted this by wearing my brother’s suit jacket with toilet paper shoved up the arms to make my shoulders look broader.
 The upshot of this was I looked like a twelve year old with loo rolls up my jacket.
 My heart was beating fast as we approached the box office but fortunately I had a master plan: firstly I would get my best friend Gerard Heapes, who looked considerably older than I, to get the tickets.
 And secondly.
 I’d spend the entire transition distracted by something outside the auditorium and face away from the cashier so they couldn’t see my face.
 It worked like a charm.

 Of course The Return of the Living Dead is a perfect movie for a fourteen year old boy with its gore, jokes and Linnea Quigley wearing nothing but a pair of tights and a dodgy wig.
 What hits me now, thirty years later is how the film still manages to be so much fun.
 This doesn’t seem to happen enough in horror movies nowadays.
 Yes there is Housebound and What We Do In The Shadows but must the only horror comedies come from New Zealand?
 Besides is The Return of the Living Dead even a comedy at all?
-Okay it does have lots of dark jokes and macabre moments of irony (Quigley ranting about her dream to be eaten alive by filthy old men only to be consumed by rotten graveyard zombies ten minutes later) but isn’t the actually horror still pretty, well… Horrific?
+Okay it does have lots of dark jokes and macabre moments of irony (Quigley ranting about her dream to be eaten alive by filthy old men only to be consumed by rotten graveyard zombies ten minutes later) but isn’t the actually horror still pretty, well… horrific?

 The zombies want to eat our heroes brains and frequently call out for their meal of choice.
 Any undead dude shouting “brains” is funny but it is also terrifying.
 Maybe it’s still that fourteen year old me that found the whole thing a bit scary, starved as I was of decent zombie movies.
 Back in 1985 Lucio Fulci’s gorefests were all banned at the time and you couldn’t get hold of Dawn of the Dead for love nor money.
-It was a relief when these zombies turned up, even if they were taking the piss.
+It was a relief when these zombies did turn up, even if they were just taking the piss.